 Since the barbaric days of the burning times and the legal slave trade, there is more freedom of thought than ever before.
 Yet globalization has created a monoculture, which becomes as bland and grey as a business suit and an airport lounge anywhere in the world.

-Yet, the key universal ingredient in selling ones wares is dignity.
+Yet, the key universal ingredient in selling one’s wares is dignity.
 When I asked Natsuno what the bottom line was for supporting people coming out of war and famine in Senegal in setting up their small businesses, she said the key ingredients were to help them restore their dignity.
-And secondly to find their places as change-makers in society, as apposed to seeing themselves as victims needing a hand out.
+And secondly to find their places as change-makers in society, as opposed to seeing themselves as victims needing a handout.

 I believe that true value comes from showing one’s true colours.
 When people have all their basic needs fulfilled, they search for deeper value- soul purpose.
 Life is short and it’s getting shorter by the minute.
 The time we have left to evolve is running out much quicker than we think.
 We can not afford to fool around with trivialities, while governments and the corporate forces to decimate what is left of the commons.
 These last pieces of nature are the only real value we have left.
 We cannot stand by while they continue mining the earth, fracking for gas, trawling the oceans for the last stocks of fish, burning the forests to make way for agriculture, not to mention laying dodgy pipelines filled with crude oil under natural rivers lakes.
 These forces are disrespecting common sense and common decency.
 The power addicted forces of greed are decimating what is left of the global commons at such an alarming rate that it is even more important to be brave and strong and stand up for what is right now, than any other time in history.